masonfmatthews/rails_assignments/projects/online_voting/README.md

 After completing this assignment, you should be able to effectively...

+* Build an application with a Front End Engineering student
 * Design data structures of intermediate complexity
 * Model and query relational databases with ActiveRecord and AREL
 * Allow users of multiple types to log in